-No need to surf from a young age or to be in exceptional physical condition to enjoy the pleasure of e-foil.
-It only takes a few minutes to begin to master your mount.
-At first, the acceleration can be surprising.
-And it takes a little while to find your balance.
+You don't have to surf from an early age or be in exceptional physical condition to enjoy the pleasure of e-foiling.
+A few minutes are enough to begin to master your mount.
+At first, the accelerations may surprise.
+And it takes a while to finally find your balance.
 But after a few tries, the pleasure is at the rendezvous.
-Standing or kneeling, alone or even accompanied by a child, this surfboard equipped with a foil, a battery and a remote-controlled electric motor, guarantees more than an hour of pure skiing and of pleasure in autonomy, in the greatest silence and in complete freedom.
+Standing or kneeling, alone or even accompanied by a child, this surfboard is equipped with a foil, a battery and a remote-controlled electric motor.
+It then guarantees more than an hour of pure skiing and pleasure in autonomy, in silence and in complete freedom.

 See this post on Instagram

 Many brands compete for innovation to design and develop the best e-foils at affordable prices.
 The big winners of this battle are obviously the riders, who only have spoiled for choice.
 Foil Magazine has also established a Top 10 of e-foils currently available.
 The famous and prestigious Australian brand flite board takes the top spot, followed by lift foils created by Nick Leason, but also the Flying rodeo Slovenian.
 Frenchies Thomas Bevilacqua and Cyril Coste, former world junior kytesurf champion, come fourth with their e-Takuma.